hoffi/gulp-msbuild/README.md

 #### maxcpucount

-> Specifiy Maximal CPU-Count to use
+> Specify Maximal CPU-Count to use

 **Default:** 0 = MSBuild Default